FlavScents AInsights Entry for 3-Phenyl Propionaldehyde (CAS: 104-53-0)

 4. Use in Flavors

-3-Phenyl propionaldehyde is utilized in a variety of flavor categories, including floral, spicy, and sweet profiles.
-It functions as an impact note, adding depth and complexity to flavor systems.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering effects.
-It is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions.
+3-Phenyl propionaldehyde is utilized in various flavor categories, including floral, sweet, and balsamic profiles.
+It serves as a functional component in flavor systems, providing depth and complexity.
+Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with industry-typical levels around 1 ppm.
+It is relatively stable under normal processing conditions but may degrade under extreme heat or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature